arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 [Python<>rust](https://pyo3.rs/) is a good example of going in this direction.

 By not writing CLI logic and focusing on programming interface you make code future-proof.
-Different utilities already can convert functions to REST API (we may later use some other network APIs like gRCP).
+[Different](https://fastapi.tiangolo.com/) [utilities](https://fastapi.tiangolo.com/alternatives/) already can convert functions to REST API (we may later use some other network APIs like gRCP).
 More to come, maybe we should expect utilities to auto-wrap your functions for calling from other languages/hosts/universes.

 Code should be designed to be used by other code first.
 Convenience 'temporary' command-line utilities sooner or later become part of bigger automated pipelines if no other API proposed.

+## TL;DR

+- simple CLIs should be auto-generated today, don't write it yourself and leave it to a package
+  - other types of APIs can be auto-generated as well
+- complex CLIs are a problem and think twice (better, 5 times) before trying to replace programming API with CLI
+  - convenient command-line calls are available without writing a single line of CLI code

 <br />